-- (7) A bout in which more than 2 contestants participate is prohibited. - (8) Bouts shall take place in a cage meeting the requirements of s.
-SPS 192.87 or ring meeting the requirements of s.
-SPS 192.88. - (9) Improper use of or tampering with equipment by a contestant or contestant's second is prohibited.
-Any violation of this subdivision may result in a point reduction or disqualification of the contestant. - (10) A bout may not begin until both contestants have completed their pre-bout Ram Muay inside the ring or cage.
+- (7) A bout in which more than 2 contestants participate is prohibited. - (8) Bouts shall take place in a cage meeting the requirements under s.
+SPS 192.86 or ring meeting the requirements under s.
+SPS 192.87.

+- (9) Improper use of or tampering with equipment by a contestant or contestant's second is prohibited.
+Any violation of this subdivision may result in a point reduction or disqualification of the contestant. - (10) Contestants may perform a Ram Muay inside the ring or cage prior to the beginning of a bout.
+If both contestants in a bout choose to perform a Ram Muay, the contestants shall perform their Ram Muay at the same time.
 A Ram Muay may not exceed 3 minutes in duration.
-After completion of the Ram Muay, a contestant shall remove all attire and accessories not required or allowed under s.
-SPS 192.81.
+After completion of a Ram Muay, a contestant shall remove all attire and accessories not required or allowed under s.
+SPS 192.79.

-SPS 192.76 Weigh-in and weight classes.
+SPS 192.75 Weigh-in and weight classes.

 - (1) Contestants shall weigh in no more than 36 hours prior to the start time of the event in which they will compete.
 The weigh-in shall be conducted under the supervision of an inspector or department representative at a place designated by the promoter in an area with ample lighting to observe contestants and conduct the weigh-in. - (2) Contestants may wear a shirt, a pair of shorts and socks at the weigh-in.
-Contestants may not wear any additional apparel or jewelry. - (3) The scale shall be provided by the promoter and approved by the inspector or department representative. - (4) The weight allowance is the difference in weight permitted between contestants in 2 different weight classes. - (5) Contestants may not participate in a bout where the weigh-in weight difference of opposing contestants exceeds the weight allowance shown in Table A. - (6) After having communicated with the promoter, the commissioner or department representative shall have the sole discretion as to whether to cancel a bout if a contestant does not make weight. - (7) There may not be a difference of more than 3 pounds between weight classes from mini flyweight up to the bantamweight class for contestants competing in two different weight classes. - (8) There may not be a difference of more than 4 pounds between weight classes from super bantamweight up to the super featherweight class for contestants competing in two different weight classes. - (9) There may not be a difference of more than 5 pounds between weight classes from lightweight up to the super lightweight class for contestants competing in two different weight classes. - (10) There may not be a difference of more than 7 pounds between weight classes from welterweight up to the light heavyweight class for contestants competing in two different weight classes. - (11) There may not be a difference of more than 12 pounds between a contestant in the cruiserweight class competing against a contestant in the heavyweight class.
+Contestants may not wear any additional apparel or jewelry. - (3) The scale shall be provided by the promoter and approved by the inspector or department representative. - (4) The weight allowance is the difference in weight permitted between contestants in 2 different weight classes. - (5) Contestants may not participate in a bout where the weigh-in weight difference of opposing contestants exceeds the weight allowance shown in Table A. - (6) After having communicated with the promoter, the commissioner or department representative shall have the sole discretion as to whether to cancel a bout if a contestant does not make weight. - (7) There may not be a difference of more than 3 pounds between weight classes from mini flyweight up to the bantamweight class for contestants competing in two different weight classes. - (8) There may not be a difference of more than 4 pounds between weight classes from super bantamweight up to the super featherweight class for contestants competing in two different weight classes. - (9) There may not be a difference of more than 5 pounds between weight classes from lightweight up to the super lightweight class for contestants competing in two different weight classes. - (10) There may not be a difference of more than 7 pounds between weight classes from welterweight up to the light heavyweight class for contestants competing in two different weight classes.

+(11) There may not be a difference of more than 12 pounds between a contestant in the cruiserweight class competing against a contestant in the heavyweight class.